KaiNorth/kainorth_academicpages.github.io/_pages/about.md

 Research Interests
 ======
 My research interests are in computational linguistics and natural language processing focusing on hate speech detection, language variety identification, and text simplification.
-Within these tasks, I work on the development of text to token classifiers, multilingual and transfer learning, as well as state-of-the-art machine learning models, including transformers and ensemble-based models.
+I work on the development of text to token classifiers, multilingual and transfer learning, as well as state-of-the-art machine learning models, including transformers and ensemble-based models.

 Recent Publications
 ======